 The sooner you recognise there is a problem, get help on the way, start CPR, use a defibrillator and transfer the casualty to advanced medical care, the better the outcome.

-From September 2020, CPR will become a mandatory topic on the National Curriculum in England.
+Since September 2020, CPR has become a mandatory topic on the National Curriculum in England.
 Consequently, all young people in England should have learnt how to give CPR and use a defibrillator by the time they leave secondary school.
-We hope this will dramatically improve our survival rates from out of hospital cardiac arrests, to the same extent as it has in Denmark and other Scandinavian countries.
+Hopefully this will dramatically improve our survival rates from out of hospital cardiac arrests, to the same extent as it has in Denmark and other Scandinavian countries.

 It is not compulsory for employers to purchase AEDs to comply with the Health and Safety (First Aid) regulations 1981.
 However, if your needs assessment identifies an AED need then it is recommended that staff should be fully trained in its use.

 Hundreds of people are alive today entirely due to the prompt and appropriate use of a defibrillator.
 For every minute’s delay in deploying a defibrillator, the odds of survival reduce by about 10%.

 Danger: Do not put yourself in danger

 Response: If no response shout for help and if possible, get a bystander to call for an ambulance and locate a defibrillator if there is one.